Dark-eyed Junco The Snowbirds Nesting, Feeding, Mating Habits

 Dark-eyed Juncos feed mostly on the ground, eating weed and grass seeds in the wild.
 In summer, they eat seeds and insects.

-Attracting Juncos to your feeders is as easy as scattering some finely cracked corn or millet seed on a tray feeder.
+Attracting these black-eyed birds to your feeders is as easy as scattering some finely cracked corn or millet seed on a tray feeder.

 A Heated Birdbath can help provide these and any other birds in your backyard.
 The nice thing about the heated baths is you can use them all year.

-male and female junco feed young at nest
+male and female junco feed young in nest

 The understanding of this behavior is that young males winter closer to the breeding grounds to claim territory before mature males arrive.